srahmhl/portfolio-notinuse/README.md

 # portfolio
 professional design portfolio

-custom code with html, css, and some bootstrap. designed on figma.
+custom code with html, css, javascript, and some bootstrap. designed in figma, adobe express, and piskel.

-see the case study here: https://srahmhl.github.io/portfolio/newquest-portfolio.html
+see the case study here: https://srahmhl.github.io/portfolio/portfolio.html